pandallel/quilt/memory-bank/progress.md

 ## Next Major Milestone

-**Milestone 2: Discovery Actor Uses Scanner for Single Directory** is our next focus, which will integrate the existing DirectoryScanner with the DiscoveryActor.
+**Milestone 3: "Discovery Actor Sends Material Messages"** is our next focus, which will establish message passing between actors in the pipeline.